gadec-uk/departures-board/README.md

 * Smooth animation matching the real departures and arrivals boards
 * Displays up to the next 9 departures with platform, calling stations and expected departure time
 * Optionally only show services calling at a selected station
+* Optionally display an alternate station between specific hours of the day
 * Network Rail service messages
 * Train information (operator, class, number of coaches etc.)
 * Displays up to the next 9 arrivals with time to station (London Underground mode)